clux/facemaulers/east/epilogue.md

 - "but, still, we are alive. and you did it. boy i hope this is the last time you come to me with bad news. listen, i need some time, maybe come see me tomorrow."

 ### Galeron Funeral/Resurrections (Goatweaver)
-- "That is a lot of dead soldiers.. so many promising 20 years olds."
+- "That is a lot of dead soldiers.. so many promising cloaks."
+- Find: One dried and almost solidified potato with the phrase "Kavaki protects us" carefully etched into the skin
+- Find: small etched silver insignia on the bodies that you hadn't noticed before. curled ram horns on a goliath like face (not the best kavaki rendition, but you can tell it's trying to approximate something goatweaver enthusiastically described)
 - "Our numbers are decimated.
 How will we ever recover from this"

 technically, gw can res one/two per day with the wand if he'll risk it.
 Will trigger Wand of Orcus saves and hopefully we can lean into that.